 - With cage bird feeders, a cage surrounds the actual feeder, which allows birds to access the food with their beaks or by slipping through the bars of the cage.
-The cage makes it difficult or impossible for squirrels to successfully nab the food.
+The cage makes it difficult if not impossible for squirrels to nab the food successfully.

 - Some bird feeders use tension springs, which essentially close the feeding area when too much weight is put on it.
-So, while birds can sit on a perch and eat, a squirrel’s weight will cause the spring to restrict the feeding area, preventing the squirrel from accessing food.
+While birds can sit on a perch and eat, a squirrel’s weight will cause the spring to restrict the feeding area, preventing the squirrel from accessing food.

 - With collapsible perches, a bird can safely sit and eat, while the weight of a squirrel will cause the perch to bend and the squirrel will be dropped to the ground.

-Different bird feeders have different capacities in regard to how much food they can hold.
+Different bird feeders hold different amounts of food.
 Some are smaller and designed exclusively for suet food, while others can hold several pounds of birdseed.
-Which size and capacity right depend on your preferences.
+Which size and capacity is best depends on the circumstances.

-While smaller feeders will need to be refilled more often if there are a lot of birds feeding, a smaller size can be ideal if there are only a few visitors.
+While smaller feeders will need to be refilled more often if there are a lot of birds feeding, a smaller size can be ideal for only a few visitors.
 For others, a large bird feeder that doesn’t need to be filled with birdseed as often makes the most sense.

-The size can also determine how many birds can feed at one time: Cylinder-shaped feeders typically contain between four to six feeding ports.
-The size can also affect which birds come to a feeder.
+The size can also determine how many birds can feed at one time.
+Cylinder-shaped feeders, for example, typically contain between four and six feeding ports.
+The size can also affect what kinds of birds come to a feeder.
 While cardinals and finches like cylinder feeders, woodpeckers often go for larger platform feeders.

 Size may also affect where a bird feeder can be placed.
-Larger feeders typically need more support when hanging or mounting, while lighter feeders or window feeders offer more flexibility as far as location.
+Larger feeders typically need more support when hanging or mounting, while lighter feeders or window feeders offer more locational flexibility.

 - Metal, such as powder-coated steel, can be very durable.
-It can also get hot in higher temperatures, which may not be ideal for warmer climates or sunny areas.
+However, it can get hot in higher temperatures, which may not be ideal for warmer climates or sunny areas.

-- Plastic is a universal material that is generally durable, easy to clean, and prevents feeders from breaking in case they are dropped.
-UV-stabilized plastic is a popular material for bird feeders, as it prevents discoloration from the sun over time.
+- Plastic feeders are generally durable, easy to clean, and somewhat resistant to breakage when dropped.
+Ultraviolet (UV)-stabilized plastic is a popular material for bird feeders, as it prevents discoloration from the sun over time.

-- Epoxy resin is a durable, synthetic resin material capable of preventing damage from squirrels chewing on feeders in an attempt to get to the food.
+- Epoxy resin is a durable, synthetic resin material capable of preventing damage from squirrels chewing on feeders.

-Feeders also are made of a combination of materials, such as metal and plastic, to combine the benefits of each type of material.
+Feeders can also be made from multiple materials, such as metal and plastic, to combine the benefits of each.

 Most bird feeders are designed for different types of birds, but some are more suited for certain types of birds than others.
-For example, squirrel proof suet feeders surrounded by a cage can work better for birds with long beaks, like woodpeckers and other larger birds.
-Others, such as window feeders, are typically more ideal for smaller species of birds, like wrens and finches.
+For example, squirrel-proof suet feeders surrounded by a cage can work better for birds with long beaks, like woodpeckers.
+Others, such as window feeders, are typically better suited to smaller species of birds, like wrens and finches.

-Some squirrel proof bird feeders also are designed to hold suet, sunflower seeds, or another specific type of food, meaning they aren’t ideal for every bird type.
-For example, insect-eating birds such as woodpeckers love suet, but sunflower seeds are enjoyed by a wider variety of birds.
-Most feeders allow for a seed mix, so you can attract different types of birds without fretting about which species will like what food.
+Some squirrel-proof bird feeders also are designed to hold suet, sunflower seeds, or another specific type of food, meaning they aren’t ideal for every bird type.
+For example, insect-eating birds such as woodpeckers love suet, but sunflower seeds are popular with a wider variety of birds.
+Most feeders allow for a seed mix, which can attract different types of birds that prefer various different foods.